"Redux" is a software engineering tool that might be described as "Goal, Operator-Oriented Programming" (GOOP).

 Computation starts with one or more goals.
 These at a minimum have a consequent, which is some string that will be matched later to one or more operators.
 From some set of matching operators, one is chosen.
-Applying the chosen goal must produce at least one of either an assignment or another (sub-)goal.
+Applying the chosen operator must produce at least one of either an assignment or another (sub-)goal.
 Such an application is called a decision.
 (An operator application that does not produce at least one subgoal or assignment is an error.)
-As Redux was orignially constructed for design problems, these are sometimes referred to as "design decisions".
+As Redux was orignially constructed for configuration design problems, these are sometimes referred to as "design decisions".

 The assignments produced by a decision are statements about the emerging design, or plan.
 They may be structured assignments of values to variables or simple strings.
 In either case, they may violate stated constraints.
 A constraint violation can be resolved only by rejecting one or more decisions that support the violation.
-The options are determined by dependency-directed backtracking.
+The options are determined by dependency-directed backtracking (DBB)[3].

 A goal is reduced when a decision is made for it.
 If no subgoals result, or all of the subgoals become satisfied, then the goal is satisfied.

 Decisions may have contingencies associated with it.
 These are conditions that if true, make the decision no longer valid.
 When a decision becomes invalid, so do its subgoals and assignments, and its goal is no longer reduced.
-A decision may also become invalid when it is retracted in order to resolve a constraint violation.
+A decision may also become invalid when it is rejected in order to resolve a constraint violation.

 The computation terminates when either all of the goals are satisfied, it is determined that they cannot be.
 When no operator is available to reduce a goal, a goal block results.
 This is treated the same way as a constraint violation.
 If it cannot be resolved by rejecting some of decision(s), then the computation terminates.
 If by search and backtracking it is determined that no consistent solution can be obtained, then the computation terminates.
 The one exception is that contributing constraints may be relaxed.